-Information disclosure is when an application fails to properly protect sensitive information from parties that are not supposed to have access to such information in normal circumstances.
-These type of issues are not exploitable in most cases, but are considered as web application security issues because they allows attackers to gather information which can be used later in the attack lifecycle, in order to achieve more than they could if they didn’t get access to such information.
+Information disclosure happens when an application fails to properly protect sensitive and confidential information from exposure to users who are not normally supposed to have access to that data.
+While such issues are not exploitable in most cases, they are still considered web application security issues because they allow malicious hackers to gather valuable information that can be used later in the attack lifecycle.
+Armed with such data, attackers they can achieve much more than they could without it.

-The list below highlights a number of information disclosure issues in web applications.
-The list also includes examples about every information disclosure security issue and explains how each of them can be discovered.
+This article highlights a number of information disclosure issues in web applications along with common mistakes made by developers and webmasters that can lead to the disclosure of confidential and sensitive information.
+The list also includes examples of each information disclosure security issue and explains how to find such vulnerabilities.

-In most cases, banner grabbing does not involve the leakage of critical pieces of information, but rather information that may aid the attacker through the exploitation phase of the attack.
-For example, if target leaks the version of PHP it is running on the server, and it happens to be vulnerable to Remote Command/Code Execution (RCE) because it wasn’t updated, the attackers may exploit the known vulnerability and take full control of the web application.
+In most cases, banner grabbing does not involve the leakage of critical data but rather information that may aid the attacker during the exploitation phase of the attack.
+For example, if the target leaks the version of PHP running on the server and that version happens to be vulnerable to remote command/code execution (RCE) because it wasn’t updated, attackers may exploit the known vulnerability and take full control of the web application.

 Source code disclosure issues occur when the code of the backend environment of a web application is exposed to the public.
 Source code disclosure enables attackers to understand how the application behaves by simply reading the code and checking for logical flaws, or hardcoded username/password pairs, or API secret keys.
 The severity here depends on how much of the code is exposed, and how critical the leaked lines of code are for the security of the web application.
 In short, source code disclosure turns a black box testing process into more of a white box testing approach since attackers get access to the code.